castle-engine/test-high-precision-terrains/README.md

 We added to CGE capability to read 16-bit and higher precision image formats:

-- 16-bit PNG images can be loaded to float-based image formats: `TGrayscaleFloatImage`, `TRGBFloatImage`, `TRGBAlphaFloatImage`.
+- 16-bit PNG images can be loaded to 4 float-based image formats:

+    - `TGrayscaleFloatImage`,
+    - `TGrayscaleAlphaFloatImage`,
+    - `TRGBFloatImage`,
+    - `TRGBAlphaFloatImage`.

     This happens both when PNG are read using `LibPng` (default) and Vampyre Imaging Library (as a fallback).

-- Same goes for 16/32-bit TIFF images.
+- Float-based [KTX](https://castle-engine.io/ktx) images can be loaded to 4 float-based image formats mentioned above.

+- Likewise, 16/32-bit TIFF images can be loaded to float-based image formats mentioned above.

     Note that TIFF reading capability is not enabled by default in CGE.
 You have to enable TIFF support in your application and distribute the TIFF library (libtiff) with your application.
 See